kdabir/has/README.md

 # has

-`has` checks presence of various command line tools and their versions on the path
+`has` checks presence of various command line tools on the path and also reports their installed version

 ## How ?